AdaCore/learn/content/courses/advanced-ada/parts/resource_management/memory_management.rst

     from arrays of :ada:`Storage_Array` type, as we've just seen.
 In practice, however, if you're using a modern architecture, you most likely won't encounter an array that isn't allocated on a contiguous block.
-(You would rather see an array allocated on non-contiguous blocks when using an older architecture with segmented memory.)
+(You would perhaps see an array allocated on non-contiguous blocks when using an older architecture with segmented memory.)

 .. admonition:: For further reading